 Amy McCauley, New Welsh Review

 ‘A ridiculously quotable book, full of phrases that will live with you’

 editor of The Collected Poems of Dylan Thomas: The Centenary Edition

 ‘Love words?
 Then follow, if you dare, Christopher Cornwell’s intoxicated progress through the English language’

 The Lonely Press is proud to publish the debut poetry collection by Christopher Cornwell.
 The book is introduced by John Goodby and accompanied by a series of specially commissioned artworks by Constantinos Andronis.
-Ergasy will be published on December 1st, 2017.
-The collection is now available to pre-order here:
+Ergasy is available to purchase here:

 Customers in the UK £9.99